Permafrost/Tundra/SERVICES.md

 ### tundra:log

-Writes a message to the server log, automatically prefixed with the call stack.
+Writes a message to the server log, automatically prefixed with the current user and call stack.

 #### Inputs: